 How to verify if a forex broker is regulated in Malaysia

-Although there are not any forex broker officially regulated by the SCM as yet, this may well be possible in the future.
+Although there are not any forex brokers officially regulated by the SCM as of yet, this may well be possible in the future.
 In that case, you should take the opportunity to check this page for any further developments.

 Checking registration with the other top regulatory bodies can also be as simple as a couple of clicks and a search of the following links: